mwaniki-erastus/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move back to the working directory, list files, get the file type and delete a directory 13-symbolic_link - creates a symbolic link to the file /bin/ls 14-copy_html - copies html files
- 100-lets_move - moves files beginning with uppercase letters [main 93429f2] Move all files beginning with uppercase 2 files changed, 3 insertions(+) create mode 100755 0x00-shell_basics/100-lets_move
+100-lets_move - moves files beginning with uppercase letters 101-clean_emacs - deletes all files ending with ~